 By Corey Paul

 Sourcing Note: The economic theories referenced in this post are sourced from the public writings of the following people: Saifedean Ammos, Carl Menger, Loudwig Von Misis, Friedrich Hayek, Peter Thiel, and Michael Saylor.
-On the off chance one of them might read this, I would like to extend my deepest gratitude to each for sharing their knowledge with the world.
+I would like to extend my deepest gratitude to each for sharing their knowledge with the world.

 “It ain’t what you know that gets you in trouble, it’s what you know for sure that just ain’t so.” -Mark Twain